nus-cs2113-AY2223S2/ip/docs/README.md

 3. Copy the file to the folder you want to use as the home folder for your Duke.
 4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar duke.jar command to run the application.
 5. Type the command in the command box and press Enter to execute it.
-    <br>Some example commands you can try:
+    <br/>Some example commands you can try:
     - `list`: Lists all tasks.
     - `todo read book`: Adds a Todo task named `read book` to the Task List.
     - `delete 1`: Deletes the 1st task in the current list.
     - `bye`: Exits the app.
 6. Refer to the [Features](#features) below for details of each command

 ___

 <!-- Feature List -->
 ## Features